 I used to be very uncomfortable in situations that require negotiation — which is almost any business interaction, especially fee and salary discussions.
-I was fortunate to have the chance at Sloan to take a course called “Negotiation and Conflict Management” from the wonderous Mary Rowe.
+I was fortunate to have the chance at Sloan to take a course called “Negotiation and Conflict Management” from the wondrous Mary Rowe.
 The best part of the course was the exercises, in which we role-played to practice how we would react under various situations.
 Most importantly, we discussed each of these role-plays afterwards and discovered how the other party interpreted our statements and actions, what they’d have been willing to settle for, etc. Invaluable.

 If you’re uncomfortable in negotiating situations and don’t have a chance to take a course, you can get the critical basics from this concise article: “Basic Negotiating for Fun and Profit,” by Steve Pavlina.
 Here’s an excellent excerpt: